Atlantic Wind Transfers Orders Six Chartwell EPA Tier 4 Compliant CTV's

 70+ Rhode Island Workers will Build and Operate Nation’s First Offshore Wind Service Workboat

-May 18, 2015, North Kingstown, Rhode Island – Groundbreaking agreement enables high-speed catamaran ferry company Rhode Island Fast Ferry to commission first US-built crew transfer vessel, to be built by Blount Boats, and launch Atlantic Wind Transfers, its commercial wind support services division.
+May 18, 2015 – Groundbreaking agreement enables high-speed catamaran ferry company Rhode Island Fast Ferry to commission first US-built crew transfer vessel, to be built by Blount Boats, and launch Atlantic Wind Transfers, its commercial wind support services division.

 This long-term charter services agreement is the first deal of its kind to be signed in the United States and marks another significant milestone in the successful development and deployment of US offshore wind.
 Expectations within the North American offshore wind market have escalated in recent months and this exclusive first charter services deal provides further tangible proof of the benefits and commercial potential that the wind sector can deliver.